matija13795/ML-Algorithms-from-Scratch/README.md

-# ML-Algorithms-from-Scratch
+# Machine-Learning-Projects

-Welcome to my repository of machine learning algorithms implemented from scratch.
-In this collection, I have implemented a variety of classical machine learning algorithms from scratch to deepen my understanding of machine learning concepts.
+Welcome to my Machine Learning Projects repository!
+This collection features machine learning algorithms implemented from scratch and predictive analytics techniques applied to real-world datasets.
 Each notebook includes code, explanations, and results from different machine learning techniques.

 ## Repository Structure
-This repository is organized into three main categories based on the type of algorithms I implemented:
+This repository is organized into two main folders:
+📁 ML_from_scratch/ – Implements fundamental ML algorithms from scratch, focusing on understanding core concepts without high-level libraries like Scikit-Learn.
+📁 unsupervised_learning/ – Applies ML techniques to real-world datasets, with a focus on dimensionality reduction and clustering-based segmentation.

+1️⃣ ML_from_scratch/
+This folder contains implementations of key machine learning algorithms from the ground up.
 - **Clustering with K-Means, K-Modes, and K-Prototypes**\
 This notebook covers clustering algorithms, starting with the k-means algorithm and extending to k-modes and k-prototypes.
 The focus is on understanding how clustering works with numerical and categorical data, and the differences in their behavior depending on the type of data being processed.